powdahound/powdahound.com/_posts/2007-07-23-safeway-weekly-specials-rss.md

 Try it out, and let me know how it works for you: [Safeway Weekly Specials RSS](http://www.powdahound.com/safeway-specials/).

 Btw the code is on GitHub: [http://github.com/powdahound/safewayspecials](http://github.com/powdahound/safewayspecials)

+### Update (January 2015)
+I've stopped hosting this service as it was receiving very little use and am shutting down my old web host.
+Feel free to grab the code and run it yourself if needed, though it seems likely that it'll stop working soon anyway.
+It's surprising that Safeway hasn't changed their site enough to break the parsing logic yet, which is very brittle.